7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Add Parameter Dialog](_static/Bearing_Block_Add_Parameter_Dialog.png)

 There are default placeholders in each field that must be changed.
-For the first parameter _Name_ enter `bearing_od` for the bearing outside diameter, and `22.0` for the _Value_.
+For the first parameter _Name_ enter `bearing_od` to denote that the parameter is for the bearing outside diameter.
 You must follow the naming convention of not starting a variable with a number, and only using letters, numbers and underscores in your parameter name.
 Otherwise an error message will be displayed when you click the _OK_ button.
 This is because the parameter name must also be a valid Python variable name for the underlying CadQuery script to be executed correctly.

-Below the value field is a set of _Type_ controls.
+Below the _Value_ field is a set of _Type_ controls.
 The parameter being created is a float value, so select _Number_.
 The _Comment_ can be left blank for now, but is a field used for describing what a parameter is used for.

+Now the value of `22.0` can be filled in for the _Value_ field.
+If the _Value_ is set before the _Type_ is selected, the number will be reverted to `0.0`.

 The _Add/Edit Parameter_ dialog should now look like this.